 Unlike some surgical procedures, the effects of chin fillers are not permanent.
 The results of chin fillers are generally temporary and last only as long as the hyaluronic acid remains in the tissue.
 Once the fillers dissolve, the chin returns to its normal shape.
 This usually takes between six to twelve months.
 The time it takes for fillers to return to normal may vary from individual to individual.

 The nature of hyaluronic acid means that it slowly dissolves into our skin tissue.
 Hence, your doctor might require you to come back to get touch-ups done every few months.
 This is to ensure that the new shape of your chin is properly maintained.
+Find out more about chin fillers at Cambridge Medical.

 With more than 10 years of medical aesthetics experience and a graduate of the world-renowned University of Cambridge in the United Kingdom, Dr Lee aims to draw out one’s natural beauty through the application of safe, minimally invasive and holistic procedures.
 He is also a key opinion leader in the realm of aesthetic technology, often travelling the world to seek out the latest and most effective treatments.